zakriya057/IPL-EDA-and-ML/README.md

-# IPL-EDA-and-ML
+# Indian-Premiere-League-EDA-ML
-EDA of IPL data and applying Ridge regression for ML
+This repository contains Exploratory Data Analysis of famous IPL dataset on Kaggle and ML prediction of innings last 15 overs